Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 If you're targeting an international audience, consider using a CDN for faster content delivery worldwide.
 A popular choice is Cloudflare.

-2) Cache: Your Website's Memory Booster
+2) Cache: The Memory Booster of Your Site

-What to do about it?
+What to do?

 -